Abandoned & Little-Known Airfields:

 Brown” Airport was depicted as a commercial/municipal airport on the August 1942 Burlington Sectional Chart (courtesy of Chris Kennedy).

-A 9/1/42 USGS aerial photo depicted St. Johnsbury Airport as having 2 unpaved runways,
+A 9/1/42 USGS aerial photo depicted St. Johnsbury Airport as having 2 unpaved runways, with a small hangar to the southeast of the runway intersection.

 St. Johnsbury Airport, as depicted on the 1943 USGS topo map.